OneCommunityGlobal/HGNRest/requirements/rolePresetsController/updatePresetById.md

 > ## Negative case

-1. ✅ Returns error 404 if the API does not exist
+1. ✅ Returns error 403 if user doesn't have permissions for putRole
-2. ✅ Returns error 403 if user doesn't have permissions for putRole
+2. ✅ Returns 400 if the router doesn't exist
-3. ✅ Returns 404 if any error when finding by id
+3. ✅ Returns 400 if error in finding by id
-4. ✅ Returns 400 if any error when saving results
+3. ✅ Returns 400 if any error when saving results

 > ## Edge case